Martin

 can find applications e.g. for the purpose of novel heating

-systems, in fuel cell technology which will be ultimately applied
+systems, in fuel cell technology which will be ultimately

-the use of conventional fossil energy.
+devices based on the use of conventional fossil energy.

 Examples

-Note, in all examples the silicides and silicide-like compositions
+Note, in all examples the silicides and silicide-like

-from further (rapid) oxidation.
-Such effects can be controlled for
+protects the catalyst from further (rapid) oxidation.
+Such

-example by temperature and pH as well as by other physical and
+effects can be controlled for example by temperature and pH as

-chemical conditions.
-The same or silmilar effects can be achieved
+silmilar effects can be achieved by bringing into contact

-by bringing into contact individually oxidized (0-100%) elements
+individually oxidized (0-100%) elements and components of the

-and components of the catalyst's compositions prior to reaction.
+catalyst's compositions prior to reaction.
+Analyses of the state

-Analyses of the state of oxidation of the catalysts and the
+of oxidation of the catalysts and the respective components have

-respective components have been performed by XRD and XPS
+been performed by XRD and XPS spectroscopy.

 Example 1: 3-5 g of a titanium suicide (TiSi2or Ti5Si3) are